SjVer/ClOdin/README.md

 ## Installation

-To install ClOdin globally, copy the `clodin` directory into the `vendor` directory of your Odin installation, which is where your `odin.exe` (or `odin`) executable is located.
+To install ClOdin globally, copy the `clodin` directory into the `shared` directory of your Odin installation, which is where your `odin.exe` (or `odin`) executable is located.
-You can then import ClOdin using `import "vendor:clodin"`.
+You can then import ClOdin using `import "shared:clodin"`.

 To install ClOdin for just one project, copy the `clodin` directory into the directory of your project.
 You can then import ClOdin using `import "clodin"`.